Russell Brand: Relationships

-Brand first met American singer Katy Perry in mid-2009 when she filmed a cameo for his film Get Him to the Greek, although the cameo was cut from the film.
+Brand first met American singer Katy Perry in mid-2009 when she filmed a cameo for Get Him to the Greek, although the cameo was cut from the film.
 They began dating after meeting again at the 2009 MTV Video Music Awards in September.
 The two became engaged on New Year's Eve 2009 during a holiday in India and married there on 23 October 2010 in a Hindu ceremony near the Ranthambhore tiger sanctuary in Rajasthan.
 On 30 December 2011, Brand filed for divorce, citing irreconcilable differences.
 Their divorce was finalised in July 2012.

 Perry's July 2012 autobiographical documentary, Katy Perry: Part of Me, showed the couple having conflicting career schedules and Perry not feeling ready to have children.
-Perry later said in an interview that Brand did not like the idea of her "being the boss" of things, and that the last time she had heard from him was on 31 December 2011, when he text-messaged that he was divorcing her.
+Perry later said in an interview that Brand did not like the idea of her "being the boss" of things, and that the last time she had heard from him was on 31 December 2011, when he sent her a text message saying he was divorcing her.

 Days after his divorce was finalised, Brand said in an interview with Howard Stern that he was extremely in love with Perry, but after marrying her realised "this isn't really working out ...
 I was really, really in love with her, but it was difficult to see each other ... it mostly didn't work for practical reasons".
 While Stern pressed for details, Brand declined, saying: "I don't want anything to hurt her.
 She's younger than me, she's a young woman and she's beautiful and she's sensitive and I care about her deeply."
 Brand, who married Perry without a prenuptial agreement, was eligible to claim half of the estimated $44 million she earned during their marriage but declined.

 In 2012, he briefly dated singer Geri Halliwell.

-From 2013 to 2014, Brand was in a relationship with Jemima Goldsmith, formerly known as Jemima Khan, a daughter of financier James Goldsmith.
-After The Sun printed a story in November 2013 alleging that he had been unfaithful to Khan, Brand received unspecified libel damages from the paper in May 2014 which he said he would donate to the Hillsborough Justice Campaign.
-Brand and Khan ended their relationship in September 2014.
+From 2013 to 2014, Brand was in a relationship with Jemima Goldsmith, formerly married to Imran Khan.
+After The Sun printed a story in November 2013 alleging that he had been unfaithful to her, Brand received unspecified libel damages from the paper in May 2014, which he said he would donate to the Hillsborough Justice Campaign.
+The pair ended their relationship in September 2014.

 Since 2015, Brand has been in a relationship with Scottish blogger and former restaurateur Laura Gallacher, the sister of television presenter Kirsty Gallacher and daughter of Bernard Gallacher.
-Brand and Gallacher first dated in 2007, when Gallacher was 19 and Brand was 30.
+Brand and Gallacher first dated in 2007, when Gallacher was 19 and Brand was 31.
 Their first daughter was born in November 2016.
 Brand married Gallacher in Henley-on-Thames on 26 August 2017.
 In July 2018, Brand and Gallacher had a second daughter.
-Brand confirmed in January 2024 that their son was born in 2023.
+Brand confirmed in January 2024 that their third child, a son, was born in 2023.